Over the course of the 1600s, distilling expanded as did the demand for spirits. Thus, liquor in the 17th century expanded greatly.

 The importation of rum into New England from the West Indies began.
 The beverage became especially popular among poor people because of its low price.9

-The first distillery was established in the North American colonies on what is now Staten Island in New York State.11
+The first distillery was established in the North American colonies.
+It was on what is now Staten Island in New York State.11

 A rum distillery was operating in Boston.
-It was highly successful and within a generation the production of rum became colonial New England’s largest and most prosperous industry.12
+It was highly successful.
+Within a generation the production of rum became New England’s largest and most prosperous industry.12

-Maryland passed a law to promote the establishment of inns with a monopoly on alcohol sales within a specific geographic area.
+Maryland passed a law to promote the establishment of inns.
+They had a monopoly on alcohol sales within a specific geographic area.
 It was intended to promote innkeeping, brewing, distilling, travel and commerce.13

 Amsterdam had over 400 small distilleries.14